franmaral/portfolio/docs/localization/aerospace-localization-specialist.md

 ---
 layout: default
-title: Aerospace
+title: Aerospace Localization Specialist
-parent: Translations
+parent: Localization
 nav_order: 1
 ---

-# Aerospace Tranlations
+# Aerospace Localization
 {: .fw-600 }
 {: .no_toc }

-The purpose of this section is to present my extensive experience in the translation of manuals for aircraft systems between English and Spanish for clients all over the world.
+The purpose of this section is to present my extensive experience as Localization Specialist in the translation of manuals for aircraft systems between English and Spanish for clients all over the world.
 {: .fs-6 .fw-300 }

 ---